 Unfortunately, we cannot guarantee success, and there are sometimes circumstances where we are unable to locate the subject of your search.
-However, to minimise this, upon receipt of your initial enquiry, we will undertake some preliminary research and come back to you with a quotation only if we feel that we have a chance of success.
-If our initial research does not provide us with any leads, we will not taken on the search and you will be advised of this.
-If, at the end of our research process and after a thorough analysis of the case, we establish that we are unable to lcoate the subject of your search, we will inform you of this and the final £100 payment will not be required.
+However, to minimise this, upon receipt of your initial enquiry, we will undertake some preliminary research and come back to you with a free no obligation quotation only if we feel that we have a chance of success.
+If our initial research does not provide us with any leads, we will not take on the search and you will be advised of this.
+If, at the end of our research process and after a thorough analysis of the case, we establish that we are unable to locate the subject of your search, we will inform you of this, and the final £100 payment will not be required.

 Is it possible to conduct a search if I do not know the Surname?

 Generally speaking, it is not possible to conduct a search with any chance of success if the surname of the subject is not known.
-If this is because the subject was given for adoption, the law is designed in such a way that it is not possible to ascertain the adoptive surname, and a search will not be possible.
-In such a case we recommend the use of our free Message Match service which can be found on this site.
+In such cases we recommend the use of our free Message Match service which can be found on our website.

 Suppose the person I am looking for has changed his or her name?

 If the subject of a search has changed their name by Deed Poll or Statutory Declaration, it may or may not appear in records available for searching at the Public Records Office.
 This is because it is not a legal requirement to register a change of name by deed poll.
 We will be pleased to give more information on the legal position against a specific enquiry.
 Although a search at the PRO can be made, a better course will probably be to seek information from other family members.
 However, a change of name implies a wish to break links with a previous identity, an intention which we are unlikely to be able to overcome.

 Suppose the person might have died or emigrated?